-Major: Drug Discovery and Development Degree Awarded: Master of Science (MS)

-Classification of Instructional Programs (CIP) code: 26.1001

-Standard Occupational Classification (SOC) code: 19-1029
+Major: Drug Discovery and Development Degree Awarded: Master of Science (MS) Calendar Type: Semester Total Credit Hours: 38.0 Classification of Instructional Programs (CIP) code: 26.1001 Standard Occupational Classification (SOC) code: 19-1029

-The MS in Drug Discovery and Development program provides indepth exposure to the multiple elements involved in the discovery and development of marketed drugs.
-This unique program provides the rigorous scientific and technical training necessary to succeed in the complex and multidisciplinary field of drug discovery.
+The MS in Drug Discovery and Development program provides in-depth exposure to the multiple elements involved in the discovery and development of marketed drugs.
+This unique program provides the rigorous scientific and technical training necessary to succeed and advance in the complex and multidisciplinary field of drug discovery.
 It has been designed to prepare students for a smooth transition into an enduring and productive career within the pharmaceutical and biotechnology industry.
 It covers all aspects of drug discovery and development beginning with the identification of a drug target and proceeding through to clinical trials, regulatory approval and commercialization.
 Students will also be introduced to business aspects as well as to other areas of biotechnology and to the basic sciences of pharmacology and physiology.